-- It is clear from the above section that wood for neck construction must be dense, hard and suitable for carving.
-Hence, quarter sawn Honduras Mahogany gets used on necks of all good steel string guitars for maximum stability and strength to weight ratio.
+- It is clear from the above section that wood for neck construction must be dense, hard, and suitable for carving.
+Hence, quarter sawed Honduras Mahogany gets used on necks of all good steel string guitars for maximum stability and strength to weight ratio.

-- Inexpensive guitars, use Nato as an alternative, which is a Mahogany like wood with origins from South Pacific.
+- Inexpensive guitars, use Nato as an alternative, which is a Mahogany-like wood with origins in South Pacific.

-- Guitars with Maple or other light colored bodies often use Maple necks.
-As Maple is less stable, it is common to cut them lengthwise in two or three pieces.
-These pieces are interleaved with ebony, rosewood or some other hard wood by gluing them.
+- Guitars with Maple or other light-colored bodies often use Maple necks.
+As Maple is less stable, it is common to cut them lengthwise into two or three pieces.
+These pieces are interleaved with ebony, rosewood, or some other hardwood by gluing them.
 While gluing, the grains are kept in different directions, to impart strength and warp resistance.
 Many times, dark woods are chosen for interleaving to provide visual contrast.

 - Laminated necks are quite sturdy but heavy.
-They can be difficult to balance in your lap unless used on large bodied guitars, where body can balance the neck weight.
+They can be difficult to balance in your lap unless used on large-bodied guitars, where the body can balance the neck weight.

-Neck can have full round contour or a slender one around their backs.
+The neck can have a full round contour or a slender one around the back.

-- In earlier times, back of the neck used to me more triangular than round, referred to as vintage triangular style.
+- In earlier times, the back of the neck used to be more triangular than round referred to as the vintage triangular style.
 These necks allowed you to loop your thumb around the fingerboard, placing your thumb over the top, making it very easy to play the guitars.
 Some luthiers have launched some models with triangular necks in recent times.

-Neck of a traditional guitar is not straight and is in fact little warped around the sixth fret.
+The neck of a traditional guitar is not straight and is in fact little warped around the sixth fret.
 This dip makes the upper frets more easily playable.
 It also helps to avoid buzz at the frets in the area where the neck joins the body of the guitar.
-This little intentional warp is known as relief.
+This little intentional warp is known as a relief.

 - Players with moderate touch require less relief, while heavier touch requires more relief.

-- As scale length of any guitar decreases, less relief is required.
+- As the scale length of any guitar decreases, less relief is required.

 Guitars are provided with truss rods to adjust relief.
-But, It is not recommended for beginners to adjust the truss rod by yourself.
+But, It is not recommended for beginners to adjust the truss rod by themselves.

-In modern guitars, truss rod is usually fixed at the nut end and is adjustable at the body side.
-It can be tightened or loosened with nut driver or hex wrench.
-In earlier guitars, the configuration was the opposite, with fixed end on the body side.
+In modern guitars, the truss rod is usually fixed at the nut end and is adjustable at the body side.
+It can be tightened or loosened with a nut driver or hex wrench.
+In earlier guitars, the configuration was the opposite, with a fixed end on the body side.

-In times before the use of truss rods, relief was dealt like warping.
-Relief adjustment was carried out by heat treatment of neck or by planing the fingerboard.
+In times before the use of truss rods, relief was dealt with like warping.
+Relief adjustment was carried out by heat treatment of the neck or by planing the fingerboard.

-Martin introduced long ebony strip in the groove cut in the neck to add strength.
-In few years, Ebony got replaced by steel reinforcing rod.
-Reinforcing rods were T-shaped bars, U-Channel bars, Hollow square tube before evolving to Adjustable Truss Rod.
-These truss rods are placed inside a U channel bar with square dowel outlay.
-Titanium and graphite is used these days.
+Martin introduced a long ebony strip in the groove cut in the neck to add strength.
+In a few years, Ebony got replaced by the steel reinforcing rod.
+Reinforcing rods were T-shaped bars, U-Channel bars, and Hollow square tubes before evolving into Adjustable Truss Rod.
+These truss rods are placed inside a U-channel bar with a square dowel outlay.
+Titanium and graphite are used these days.

-Truss rods have an arch between fifth to seventh fret, giving neck a slight forward bow.
-This subtle U shape provides more space around middle frets, allowing the strings to vibrate more freely.
+Truss rods have an arch between the fifth to the seventh fret, giving the neck a slight forward bow.
+This subtle U shape provides more space around the middle frets, allowing the strings to vibrate more freely.

 Most manufacturers will provide little relief in the neck.
-If you feel, the relief to be excessive, you can tighten the truss rod to reduce it.
-But if the built-in relief is less for you, you can’t do anything with single adjustable truss rod to add it.
+If you feel, the relief is excessive, you can tighten the truss rod to reduce it.
+But if the built-in relief is less for you, you can’t do anything with a single adjustable truss rod to add it.